baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ENTRYPOINT ["dotnet", "SampleApi.dll"]
 ```

-We can build and run your application in Docker faultlessly with this docker file.
+Utilizing the provided Dockerfile, we can seamlessly build and execute the application in a Docker environment successfully.
 ![sample-api.png](/assets/OptimisingDockerNET/sample-api.png)

 ### What is the issue?

-The image built from the docker file above is over **215 MB** in size.
-This is not a problem when running on a platform with plenty of hard drive space, but it can quickly use up the SD card space on a low-spec resource platform or an IOT device like a Raspberry K3s cluster.
+The resulting image generated from the Dockerfile previously illustrated exceeds **215 MB** in size.
+Although this might not prove troublesome when executing on systems abundant in storage capacity,
+it can lead to rapid depletion of SD card storage space on platforms with lower specifications or IOT devices,
+such as a Raspberry K3s cluster.

-Let's optimise this docker file to reduce its size.
+Our next step involves optimizing this Dockerfile to minimize its footprint.

-## Docker file optimisation
+## Dockerfile optimisation

-Using the same Dockerfile as before, let's change the .NET image to `alpine` and build the Docker image again.
-The image size shrank to around **110 MB**, which is half the previous size. 😎
+Let's proceed by transitioning the .NET image to the `alpine` image by adding `-alpine` at the end of the image version.
+Remarkably, the updated image size has contracted substantially to approximately **110 MB**,
+signifying a reduction of almost half from its original dimensions.

 ```ps
 # 1. Changes this image from 'aspnet:7.0' to 'aspnet:7.0-alpine'